-Examine, Reflect, and Adjust
+Step 5: Examine, Reflect and Adjust

-Continuous Review of Implementation and Results
+Continuous Review of Implementation and Results for Decision-Making

 The educational agency will continue to review the progress of its implementation of the action steps and improvement strategies each year.
-Based on that review and effect on student outcomes, the educational agency will adjust the One Plan.
+Based on that review, the educational agency will update the One Plan as needed.
 If at any point progress is impeded, the educational agency, with the Department and SST assistance, will adjust the One Plan goals and/or strategies.